Distance From Vancouver

 Skid Trail, and it was marked at first, but then we could not see any

-more marks and did not see the trail continuation.
-Bizarre thing is that
+more markers and did not see the trail continuation.
+Bizarre thing is that,

 7. Alright, attempt #2.
 Took Hikers Road/North Mount